What is SLS?

 - Glass Filled Nylon in 3D Printing

-A 3D printable nylon composite material, glass filled nylon, is commonly used to manufacture parts that require high strength and stiffness.
-Composed of 30% glass fibers, glass filled nylon can be fabricated by SLS 3D printing technology to generate industrial parts that have low abrasive wear and complex geometries.
+Glass filled nylon is a 3D printable nylon composite material.
+As glass filled nylon 3D printing consists of 30% glass fibers, it can be fabricated by SLS 3D printing technology to produce industrial parts with high strength and stiffness over standard nylon, simultaneously achieving low abrasive wear and complex geometries.

 - PA 12 in 3D Printing

 Like glass filled nylon, PA 12 is a solid material that does not require structural support.
 Compared to PA 11, PA 12 is a 3D printable nylon that possesses the suitable mechanical properties necessary for the creation of functional prototypes.
+There is a full range of other materials you can explore if you’re interested in PA12 3D printing.
 PA 2200, like PA 2201, PA 2241 FR, and more, are variants of polyamide 12.
 PA 2200 meets the industry standard for high-end 3D printing due to its strength, rigidity, and chemical resistance.
 An affordable material, PA 2200 SLS 3D printed parts are extremely versatile and are a high-performance alternative to other less durable plastics.

 3D Printing Processes